 Gurdjieff has prepared a group of dancers.
 The dancers created such a meditative energy, such a great wave of energy, that those who had come just to see the dance, suddenly forgot the dance completely.
 Something else was there by the side, a door opened through it.

 GURDJIEFF created many dances for such techniques.
 He was working on this technique.
 All the dances he was using in his school were, really, swaying in circles.
-All the dances were in circles just whirling but remaining aware inside, by and by making the circles smaller and smaller.
+All the dances were in circles — just whirling but remaining aware inside, by and by making the circles smaller and smaller.
 A time comes when the body stops, but the mind inside goes on moving, moving, moving.
-If you have been traveling on a train for twenty hours after you have come home after you have left the train if you close your eyes you will feel that you are still traveling.
-Still, you are traveling.
+If you have been traveling in a train for twenty hours, after you have come home, after you have left the train, if you close your eyes you will feel that you are still traveling.
+Still you are traveling.
 The body has stopped, but the mind is still feeling the vehicle.

 So just do this technique.
 Gurdjieff created phenomenal dances, very beautiful.
 In this century he worked miracles — not miracles like Satya Sai Baba.
 Those are not miracles; any street magician can do them.
 But Gurdjieff really created miracles.
 He prepared a group of a hundred people for meditative dancing, and he was showing that dance to an audience in New York for the first time.
 A hundred dancers were on the stage whirling.
 Those who were in the audience, even their minds began whirling.
 There were a hundred white-robed dancers just whirling.
 When he indicated with his hand, they would whirl, and the moment he would say, “Stop,” there would be dead silence.